Nchrist89/Palms-Peaks-P1/README.md

 ### Content

 Content for the website has solely been created by myself and with the assistance of ChatGPT, Sider (AI chrome extension).
+Some content had been autocompleted by Co-pilot AI add-on for Visual Studio Code, I had turned this off part the way through the project as it was being too helpful and I wanted to write most of the code myself for learning.
+Some of the information it had autocompleted as it knew what I was going to write in my code from my previous history of code.

 ### Media